The Nuneaton Academy is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

-It is important to keep your body and mind healthy whilst you are learning from home, and to take care when spending time online.
+It is important for pupils to keep their body and mind healthy, and to take care when spending time online.
 Here are some useful resources for pupils and families during the period of school closure.

 Remember you can always contact us if you need support or just want to talk to someone.
 We are only a phone-call away.